MelissaVu-24/CSE-185-Final-Project/README.md

 ```

 ## diffana options:

+    *`--RSEMcon`: The Input control file.
+This option can be called multiple times.
+At least one file must be entered.

+    *`--RSEMexp`: The Input experimenet file.
+This option can be called multiple times.
+At least one file must be entered

     *`-o File`, `-out File`:Write the output to a file in the csv form.
 Default will print to stdout.